 It may still be years before these communities get access to broadband internet.
 But in places like Linefork where people are coming together, hope is within reach.

-And that’s what Jamelia Lewis is holding onto.
+And that’s what Gemelia Lewis is holding onto.
 “I’m just hoping my little boy can do his homework.”